franfafdaf/IAC_23autumn_Group17-Coursework/Personal Statements/Haocheng Fan PS.md

 ```
 #### Data Memory Module Consolidation

-In Commit [`9f5a249`](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/9f5a24999856b424e760067505dd4d85696d9ea6) marks the consolidation of three memory modules into one [`datamem.sv`](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/SingleCycle_Ref/rtl/DataMemory.sv).
+In commit [9f5a249](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/commit/9f5a24999856b424e760067505dd4d85696d9ea6) marks the consolidation of three memory modules into one [datamem.sv](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/SingleCycle_Ref/rtl/DataMemory.sv).
 The initial version, provided by a group member, consisted of separate files: `datamem.sv` for reading data, `memory_out.sv` for switching between `LBU` and `LW` modes, and `memory_in.sv` for managing store operations with `SB` and `SW` instructions.
 To reduce complexity, these have been merged into a single file, simplifying connections in the `top.sv` file.

 #### Debugging process
 The first significant challenge encountered during debugging involved an absence of signal output on the vbuddy screen.
 Despite utilizing lab4 instructions, including `addi` and `bne`, the issue persisted.
 A detailed examination of the VCD file uncovered a mismatch between expected and actual instructions.
 This problem was traced back to the instruction memory module, where an endianness mismatch was causing incorrect instruction loading.
-By adjusting the module to load instructions in little-endian rather than big-endian format, this critical issue was resolved.
+By adjusting the module to load instructions in little-endian rather than big-endian format, this critical issue was resolved. [instrumem.sv](https://github.com/franfafdaf/IAC_23autumn_Group17-Coursework/blob/SingleCycle_Ref/rtl/instr_mem.sv)

 ```verilog
   assign RD = {rom_array[A+3], rom_array[A+2], rom_array[A+1], rom_array[A]};